philkra/elastic-apm-laravel/README.md

+⚠️ **WARNING:** This project is no longer maintained!
+The official [Elastic PHP APM agent](https://github.com/elastic/apm-agent-php) has superseeded this project.
+A big, big thank you to every contributor!

+---

 # PHP Elastic APM for Laravel & Lumen

-**IMPORTANT** Looking for a maintainer/owner.
-If you want to take over the project, please open an issue [here](https://github.com/philkra/elastic-apm-laravel/issues/new).

 Laravel package of the https://github.com/philkra/elastic-apm-php-agent library, automatically handling transactions and errors/exceptions.
 If using `Illuminate\Support\Facades\Auth` the user Id added to the context.
 Tested with Laravel `5.6.*` and the philkra/elastic-apm-php-agent version `6.2.*`.